Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 ### Content folder view (`plone.content.folderView`)

-A public-facing view for a content item that is a folder or container for other items.
+A public-facing view for a content item that's a folder or container for other items.

 ### Content item view (`plone.content.itemView`)